-his Christ-Centered Easter Tradition is a simple way to teach your family about the Easter story.
-With printables and symbols, this is an easy way to learn the Easter story.
+This Christ-Centered Easter Tradition is a simple way to teach your family about the true Easter story.
+Cheerful printables and activities make teaching children about Easter fun and meaningful!

 A Christ-Centered Easter Tradition